masanori03/Tetris-raylib/README.md

-# Tetris - Using Raylib
+# Tetris Clone Built with Raylib (C++)

 A simple implementation of the classic Tetris game, developed using [Raylib](https://www.raylib.com/) in C++.
 This project was created as part of my learning and portfolio building.

 ## What is Raylib?
-- Raylib is a library that helps C/C++ user to create videogame.
+Raylib is a C/C++ library designed to help developers easily create 2D and 3D games.
-- It's simple and easy-to-use for videogame programming.
+It is lightweight, beginner-friendly, and ideal for learning game development basics.

 ## Features
 - Block rotation and collision detection